The-Powder-Toy/tptmp/README.md

 ### Dynamic configuration

-Dynamic configuration is all the configuration that is not static.
-This is includes things like room ownership,

-_I was interrupted by a bug report when writing this so it is currently incomplete_.
+Dynamic configuration is the collection of settings that are not part of static configuration.
+This includes things like room ownership, block lists, MOTDs, etc. The dynamic configuration is a JSON file, the path to which is specified by the static configuration options `dynamic_config_main` and `dynamic_config_xchg` (the latter being the path to the backup configuration in case the main one is somehow corrupted while being modified).
+See [tptmp/server/plugins](tptmp/server/plugins) for details on how plugins use the dynamic configuration store.

 ### Running the server